John Branca: Michael Jackson

-Branca was hired by Jackson after he fired his father Joseph Jackson as his career manager.
-He was also instrumental in the production and release of Michael Jackson's Thriller short film.
+Michael Jackson hired Branca as his attorney during a period when Frank DiLeo was serving as Jackson's manager.

-Branca helped Jackson purchase ATV Music Publishing in 1985 for $47,500,000 (which held the copyrights to The Beatles' and Little Richard's songs).
-Within a few years the catalog was worth more than $400,000,000.
+Branca helped Jackson purchase ATV Music Publishing in 1985 for $47,500,000 (which held the copyrights to the Beatles' and Little Richard's songs).
+Within a few years, the catalog was worth more than $400,000,000.
 In 1990, Jackson terminated Branca's services due to perceived proximity to Walter Yetnikoff, the CEO of CBS Records, and a consultant to Sony Corp.
 Jackson also expressed concerns about Branca's representation of other artists such as the Rolling Stones and Aerosmith.
 Additionally, Branca requested a 5 percent interest in the Beatles catalog.
 Three years later, Jackson sought Branca's advice on merging his ATV catalog with Sony, resulting in Branca rejoining Jackson's team in exchange for a 5% share of the ATV catalog.
 In 1995, Branca proposed a merger of Sony's music publishing operations and ATV, resulting in Jackson becoming a significant owner of a larger company and receiving $150 million from Sony.
 Branca received 5 percent of this, amounting to $7.5 million.

 In 2003, Jackson fired Branca based on a private investigation on behalf of him suggesting the flow of funds from Jackson through Sony Music CEO Tommy Mottola and Branca into offshore accounts in the Caribbean.
 In 2006, Jackson and Branca's relationship deteriorated further, leading Branca to resign due to conflicts between Jackson and Sony over Branca's 5 percent stake, which complicated Michael's financial situation.
 As part of the settlement, Branca sold back his stake for a substantial sum.
 Branca reached out to Randy Phillips expressing interest in rejoining Jackson's team shortly after Jackson concluded the press conference for This Is It in early March 2009.
 Frank DiLeo, Jackson's manager, acted as an intermediary between Branca and Jackson at the request of Randy Phillips.
-Branca was rehired by Jackson on June 17, 2009.
+Branca was rehired by Jackson on June 17, 2009, eight days before the singer's death.

 In the Michael Jackson probate case, Branca produced Jackson's final will and testament, which designated Branca as executor.
 The Jackson family filed a preemptive probate action in the Los Angeles Superior Court, based on the allegation that Jackson died "intestate", without a valid will.
 Branca filed the will in Los Angeles on July 1, 2009, and was appointed co-executor.
 After initially contesting the appointment of Branca and John McClain as executors of Michael's will, his mother Katherine withdrew her objections on November 10, 2009.
 According to the Associated Press, her attorney, Adam Streisand, said "Mrs. Jackson felt it was time legal fighting ended and that her actions were in the best interest of Michael's children."
 In an interview published in December 2010 she was quoted by the Los Angeles Times as saying that Branca and McClain are doing "a very good job" managing the estate.